Effective Mentoring Practices

 - Patricia Ybarra, TAPS, 2015 recipient of Graduate School Faculty Award for Advising and Mentoring

-For Mentees: Recently, the National Institutes of Health (NIH) began encouraging grant recipients to assist graduate students and postdoctoral scholars with career development by completing an individual development plan (IDP), a tool used to reflect on current experience, consider future options, and document progress.
+Advice for postdocs and graduate mentees: Recently, the National Institutes of Health (NIH) began encouraging grant recipients to assist postdocs and graduate students with career development by completing an individual development plan (IDP), a tool used to reflect on current experience, consider future options, and document progress.
 Brown’s Office for Graduate and Postdoctoral Studies has a template that mentees and mentors can use to discuss short-term goals, long-term goals, and activities to reach those goals.
 Online tools, like the AAAS MyIDP and ImaginePhD, offer goal setting and online assessments connected to career possibilities for students in STEM and humanities and social sciences, respectively.
 In meetings, mentees can discuss these goals, indicate how they align with departmental and graduate school milestones, set timelines for meeting those goals, and discuss successful strategies that they have encountered.

 Because of the relationship between teaching and mentoring, the Sheridan Center can offer workshops customized for departments, support mentoring learning communities, and produce online resources dedicated to mentor development.
 For more information, contact firstname.lastname@example.org.